-Property Tax in Toronto and the GTA
+Property Tax in Toronto

-The property tax collected by Canadian provinces can be based on the current use and value of the property.
-As you probably know, the major source of revenue for most municipalities, paying for local services like parks or schools (excluding colleges and universities) is the property tax.
-The local property tax should be included in the expense calculations of every property owner.
-For your convenience, we’ve prepared a GTA property tax calculator, which will help you to determine how much tax there is on your property.
+The Property Tax collected by Canadian provinces can be based on the current use and value of the property.
+As you probably know, the major source of revenue for most municipalities, paying for local services like parks or schools (excluding colleges and universities), is the Property Tax.
+The local Property Tax should be included in the expense calculations of every property owner.
+For your convenience, we’ve prepared a GTA Property Tax calculator, which will help you to determine how much tax there is on your property.

 The Municipal Property Assessment Corporation (MPAC) estimates the market value of each property in Ontario on a regular basis.
-This Current Value Assessment occurred in 2008 for the tax years from 2009 to 2012.
-The changes are phased in during the four years.

 No, you don’t.
 It is done automatically by MPAC.
 The corporation will mail notices of assessment to all owners.

-In case there was any change with the property (i.e. a change in property classification; an addition, renovation or new construction to a property), MPAC will issue a Property Assessment Change Notice.
+In case there was any change with the property (i.e. a change in property classification; an addition, renovation, or new construction to a property), MPAC will issue a Property Assessment Change Notice.
 If it is a new construction, it may apply to the current year and, if applicable, for any part or all of the previous two years.
 If you become the owner of a newly constructed property, the first regular bill you receive from the City could only be for a portion of the assessment value for your unit, so remember this fact.

-Your municipality will issue the standardized property tax bill.
-You have a large number of payment options (including the bank or other financial institutions, mail, pre-authorized tax payment program, enquiry/cashier counters, mortgage company, and payment drop boxes).
+Your municipality will issue the standardized Property Tax bill.
+You have a large number of payment options, including the bank or other financial institutions, mail, pre-authorized tax payment program, enquiry/cashier counters, mortgage company, and payment drop boxes.

-Low-income seniors and low-income persons with disability have the opportunity to apply for a deferral of property tax increases or for a complete cancellation of property tax increases.
+Low-income seniors and low-income persons with disability have the opportunity to apply for a deferral of Property Tax increases or for a complete cancellation of property tax increases.

 Yes.
 You are subject to the Ontario Land Transfer Tax.
-In case that the property is located within the City of Toronto, the Toronto Land Transfer Tax also applies.
+In the case that the property is located within the City of Toronto, the Toronto Land Transfer Tax also applies.
 To calculate this amount, use this convenient Toronto Land Transfer Tax Calculator and FAQ.

 *On the Tax Bill, the “N” indicates rural area with rural garbage services, while the “G” indicates rural area with urban garbage services.